Knowledge base

 … on macOS

-For a macOS computer, follow the Apple instructions, which may result in this:
+For a computer on macOS, follow the Apple instructions, which can result in this:

 - Click on the Go menu from the Finder.